jmmferrao/mortgage_payment/README.md

-# A simple app to calculate the loan payments
+A simple app to compute loan repayments where it is possible to manipulate interest rates and periods at will.